With enough time, we change as individuals. However, these changes are brought upon by several factors, including our environment and experiences. ¹

 Stage Three: Preparation

-If a person struggling with addiction realizes they are in trouble, then they are going to begin making preparations for treatment.
-If they don’t realize this, the addiction will override them and take over their lives.
+In trouble due to drug addiction?
+At this stage, you start making preparations for treatment.
+If you don’t realize this, the addiction will override you and take over your life.
 This process could take anywhere from days to months, but there’s very little wiggle room outside these two possibilities.

 Still, that’s not to say it isn’t possible to help everyone.
 Instead, what we’re saying is some people will realize their problem with addiction while others need a bit of an extra push to come to this realization.

-If you are currently coming to this understanding, it’s extremely important you begin to gather resources that can help you through the recovery process.
-These can include, but aren’t limited to:
+If you’re just starting to understand this, you must begin to gather resources that can help you through the recovery process.
+These can include:

 - 12 step meetings